-Enjoy a performance, browse the artisan market and learn more about First Nations, Métis and Inuit culture at this annual festival, held at Fort York National Historic Site.
+Enjoy a performance, browse the artisan market and learn more about First Nations, Métis and Inuit culture at this annual festival at Fort York National Historic Site.

 As a kid, the skyscrapers coming into view as we rode into Toronto on the GO bus from Hamilton were always an exciting view.
 The big city was someplace I could meet new people and have new experiences.

 Despite being grown up now, Toronto is still that same big city to me, one where I can have new experiences.
-The Indigenous Arts Festival in Toronto (June 17 & 18, 2023) is one such example.
+One such example is the Indigenous Arts Festival in Toronto (June 15 & 16, 2024).

 Traditional and contemporary Indigenous musicians, dancers and actors perform on the festival stages, and other programming includes art demonstrations and VR experiences.
 The festival also features Indigenous-owned food vendors and a marketplace of Indigenous craftspeople and artists.